College Admission Use of National Test Scores HB21-1067

 Applicants who choose not to submit a test score for admission will be considered the same as students who submit test scores as institutions will be able to make informed decisions without the exams.
 Institutions look for reasons to admit students in Colorado.
-The following will be considered in making an admission decision without test scores:
+The following factors are examples of what will be considered in making an admission decision beyond test scores:

 - high school grade point average;